 Why You Need IPv6

-Did you know that Asia and Europe (three-quarters of the world's population) are already out of IPv4 addresses and that North America will run out in less than a year?
+Did you know that North America, Asia, and Europe (more than three-quarters of the world's population) are already out of IPv4 addresses?
 Out of necessity global service providers and mobile device networks have moved to adopt IPv6 in order to keep the Internet growing.
 They're relying on IPv6 to meet this demand and deliver services the global economy and global community have come to rely on.

 Meanwhile, the risks to organizations with no IPv6 adoption plan become more numerous by the day.
 Such risks include reduced accessibility and performance of their online presence for an exploding number of newly connected Internet users.